 An internal chip built into a regulated mod controls the discharge rate of the battery.
 It ensures that the output of its current isn’t beyond its capabilities.
 This creates a much safer vaping experience.
 Despite these advancements, it’s always advisable to take precautions to further lower the risk of sub-ohm vaping.

 Always use original and high quality batteries sourced from legitimate vendors or suppliers.

 Never use damaged or worn batteries.

 Don’t let your vape get too hot as the heat generated by the coil tends to cause the temperature of your device (including the batteries) to shoot up.
 It creates an unfavorable situation when it comes to battery safety.

 What Do I Need to Start?

-As far as a mod for Sub-Ohm vaporizing you should get a higher powered battery than you would with a 1Ohm piece.
+As far as a mod for Sub-Ohm vaporizing you should get a higher powered battery than you would with a 1 Ohm piece.
 A lot of vapers prefer to use a variable voltage or wattage battery.
-Get yourself a IMR or hybrid lithium batteries from a reputable brand; avoid getting Li-Ion, Lipo or ICR battery types to avoid risk of spontaneous battery explosions.
+Get yourself a IMR or hybrid lithium batteries from a reputable brand.
+Avoid getting Li-Ion, Lipo or ICR battery types to decrease the risk of spontaneous battery explosions.

 How Do I Care for My Sub-Ohm Mod?

 It is important to keep your mod quite clean.
 Clean all threads, vents, switch and contacts thoroughly and as often as possible.
 If your switch is spring loaded take note frequently on how worn out the spring has gotten.
 However if possible try not to use spring loaded at all because it will wear out quickly and/or fail.